daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Cypher Use:** If a character gives up the ability to bear one cypher, they gain an additional skill of their choice.

 **Weapons:** Some types have static first-tier abilities that let them use light, medium, and/or heavy weapons without a penalty.
 Warriors can use all weapons, Explorers can use light and medium weapons, and Adepts and Speakers can use light weapons.
-Any one of these weapon abilities can be sacrificed to gain training in a different skill of the player’s choice.
+Any one of these weapon abilities can be sacrificed to gain training in a different skill of the player's choice.

 ## Drawbacks And Penalties